 Label The value entered here appears as the heading of the hierarchy

 book- mark itenti- fier

 Script for icon

 Show par- ent ban- ner

 Do not show detail view

-Re- store last ex- panded nodes
+Re- store last ex- pandec nodes

 Click ac- tion

 Script for visi- bility This script is used to define whether the list should be displayed.

-Struc- tured query (down) Struc- tured query (up) Script (down) Script (up) The hierarchy view starts with an object as the basis .
-This object is passed to the hierarchy either by the context element on the higher-level panel or by influencing it from another panel.
-Which nodes and branches should be shown for this object can be configured in both ascending and descending order.
+Struc- tured query (down) Struc- tured query (up) Script (down) Script (up) both ascending and descending order.
 A relation defined in the Knowledge Graph can be selected as a connection between the nodes, however a structured query or even a script can too.
 A combination of these three types is possible, i.e. it is possible to specify a relation in a descending order, for example, and a structured query in an ascending order.
 Specifying both directions in optional, however it is also possible to configure the ascending order or the descending order only.
-In the first case, the object on which the hierarchy is based would be the node at the bottom.
-And in the second case, the base object of the hierarchy would then be the root node of the hierarchy.
-Rela- tion (down) Rela- tion (up) Out- put up to depth Sort down- ward The hierarchy is sorted in ascending order by default.
+In Rela- tion (down) Rela- tion (up) Out- put up to depth Sort down- ward The hierarchy is sorted in ascending order by default.
 Activating the checkbox reverses this sort order.
 Pri- mary sort crite- rion The sort criterion is used to determine the aspect used to sort the hierarchy ele- ments on one level.
 Sec- ondary sort crite- rion Like "Primary sort criterion," except this is only used if the position computed from "primary sort criterion" is the same for two or more attributes.
 Script for sort- ing This script is used if "Script for sorting" was selected as the primary or secondary sort criterion.
 Disal- low ma ual sort- ing This option is used to disable the option of allowing the user to re-sort a hierarchy. nThis option is only used in the Knowledge Builder.